The most important blood groups in transfusion are the ABO blood group system and the group D of the Rh system.

-The chart below explains the distribution of blood groups within our donor base and the issue of blood to hospitals.
-It's important that we collect enough of the right type of blood in the right quantities to meet the needs of hospitals and patients across England and North Wales.
+The chart below shows the distribution of blood groups amongst our donors.
+It's important that we collect enough of the right type of blood in the right quantities to meet the needs of hospitals and patients across England.

 |ABO Blood Group||% of donor population with this group||% of blood issued to hospitals|

-(Figures rounded up to the nearest whole number)
+(Percentage figures have been rounded to the nearest whole number)